rockettheme/docs/Docs/wordpress/themes/acronym/demo.md

 Here is a list of particles that are available in Acronym, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Templates > Acronym - Home > Layout.
-Any additional particles that are found in the Subpages of our Acronym RocketLauncher can be located via your Joomla Administrator > Extensions > Modules.
-Joomla allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these modules should prove to be simple.
+>> All Home Particles can be edited via Themes > Acronym - Home > Layout.
+Any additional particles that are found in the Subpages of our Acronym RocketLauncher can be located via your WordPress Administrator > Extensions > Modules.
+WordPress allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these widgets should prove to be simple.

-- Template Particles
+- Theme Particles
     - [Particles](particle_particles.md)
     - [Headerlicious](particle_headerlicious.md)
     - [Flipping Cards](particle_flippingcards.md)